 What is the relationship between theorizing about politics and theorizing about nature?
 Explores how conceptions of the natural world and our relationship to it have shaped political thought since ancient times and how contemporary "green" political thinkers attempt to craft principles for an ecologically responsible society.
 (Same as Government 287.)
 Cannavó.

 305F Global Climate Change Seminar.

 An exploration of the scientific evidence for anthropogenic global climate change through analysis and discussion of primary literature.
 The course covers data interpretation, critical thinking about scientific articles, and use of scientific evidence to inform thought about the causes and consequences of climate change.
 Prerequisite: one Environmental Studies Science Foundation course.
 (Quantitative and Symbolic Reasoning.)
 (Proseminar.)
 Prerequisite, One Environmental Studies Science Foundation course.
 Maximum enrollment, 16.
-Carolyn Barrett Dash.
+TBA.

 354S The History of American Exploration and Outdoor Adventure.

-The history and culture of the United States is bound up with that of the discovery and exploration of the New World.
+This research course examines how the history and culture of the United States is bound up with that of the discovery and exploration of the New World.
 A focus on the meaning of that legacy for Americans from the 19th century on.
 Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors. (same as Environmental Studies 354.)
 (Writing-intensive.)
 Prerequisite, one 200-level U.S. history course, or consent of instructor.
 (Same as History 354.)
 Maximum enrollment, 20.
 Isserman.

 550F,S Senior Project.